What Is Time Theft

 Time Theft in Remote Work Environments

-Social media is also a major source of time theft in remote work environments.
-With easy access to social media platforms, employees may spend hours scrolling through their feeds instead of working.
-This not only wastes time but can also lead to decreased job satisfaction and burnout.
+Social media is a major time theft culprit in remote work environments.
+Easy access to platforms can lead to hours of scrolling instead of working.
+This not only wastes time but can also lead to burnout.

 The Role of Technology in Combating Time Theft